DartFrogTek/PCIe-PCI-ISA/README.md

 - *WIP*

 ## ACPI SSDT
-- A way to configure motherboard bus bridges to allow I/O forwarding, given to me by an absolute legend.
+- A way to configure motherboard bus bridges to allow I/O forwarding.
-- *Boilerplate implementation*
+- *Boilerplate implementation*, given to me by an absolute legend.
+- Added steps on how to find bridge and modify `IT8893_ACPI_SSDT.asl` for compiling.
+- `IT8893_ACPI_SSDT.asl` Compiles *UNTESTED - DO NOT USE*

 ## DXE Driver
 - Last resort, given to me by an absolute legend.